SAP-samples/event-driven-integrations-codejam/prerequisites.md

 #### 2. Open the Dev space and access the simplified Git view

 Once the Dev Space is created, you can open it and access the simplified Git view to clone the repository that you will use to work on the exercises.
+You can access the simplified Git view by clicking on the icon in the left-hand side menu.

 <p align = "center">
   <img alt="Open dev space" src="assets/open-bas-simplified-git.gif" width="90%"/><br/>